M-earnest/Python_for_Psychologists_Winter2022/lecture/introduction/introduction_7.md

 ### Introduction to Python - II
-This session, we'll build upon the things learn last week and broader our capabilities in `python`, focusing on `indentation` and `control flow & structures`.
+This session, we'll build upon the things learned last week and broader our capabilities in `python`, focusing on `indentation` and `control flow & structures`.

 #### Objectives 📍